Prepare your practice to support survivors

 Simple steps to support survivors in your health setting!

-- Ensure there is a private space to talk with patients about their relationships and to share the safety card
+- Ensure there is a private space to talk with patients about their relationships

 - Display posters and patient education tools to indicate that your health center is a safe place to discuss relationships